-Assume that we are pre-assigning the Orion Gold Customers library.
-The library can be configured to be assigned by the server process by either selecting the Library is pre-assigned advanced option when the library is being registered or by modifying the library's properties after the fact.
+A library can be configured to be assigned by the server process by either selecting the Library is pre-assigned advanced option when the library is being registered or by modifying the library's properties after the fact.
 To pre-assign a library, perform the following steps:

-- 1 From SAS Management Console, select Data Library Manager ▶ Libraries ▶ Orion Gold Customers ▶ Properties. - 2 Select the Options tab. - 3 Click the Advanced Options button. - 4 Select the check box on the Pre-Assign tab.
+- 1 From SAS Management Console, select Data Library Manager ► Libraries ► library-name ► Properties. - 2 Select the Options tab. - 3 Click the Advanced Options button. - 4 Select the check box on the Pre-Assign tab, and select an option from the Pre-Assignment Type menu.